-In 2001, Robbie became a Unicef UK Ambassador and has continued to be a passionate supporter ever since visiting Unicef's work on HIV and AIDS in Mozambique and South Africa, and fronting Unicef's Unite for Children, Unite against AIDS campaign.
+In 2001, the singer, songwriter and musician became a Unicef UK Ambassador and has continued to be a passionate supporter ever since visiting Unicef’s work on HIV and AIDS in Mozambique and South Africa, and fronting Unicef’s Unite for Children, Unite against AIDS campaign.

 Robbie is also the mastermind behind Soccer Aid.
 These football matches feature two teams of celebrities and football legends: England vs. The Rest of the World.
 They have raised millions of pounds to support Unicef projects for children around the world.